geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 overlay
 ........

-Multiplies or screens the colors, depending on the backdrop color value.
+Multiplies or screens the colors, depending on the destination color value.
-Source colors overlay the backdrop while preserving its highlights and shadows.
+Source colors overlay the destination while preserving its highlights and shadows.
 The backdrop color is not replaced but is mixed with the source color to reflect the lightness or darkness of the backdrop.

 .. list-table::
    :widths: 50 50